1. Locate and click at the lower-left.

 o You can sort and filter files by ascending or descending order on both File types and Classification columns.

-name to select HTML and/or PDF.
-The selected template types will be displayed.
+column name to select HTML and/or PDF.
+The selected template types

-of the classification type in the drop-down list, and templates will be
+any of the classification type in the drop-down list, and templates

 • Search for a template by entering part of its name into the Search Template field.